meyadavajeet/laravel-fullstack/README.md

  2. Bootswatch having same class as of bootstrap
  3. Official site := https://bootswatch.com/
  4. We are using sass instead of normal css

+ ## to run the application in watch mode
+ $ npm run watch

+## to run the laravel application
+$ php artisan serve